Jobs and Economy

 Replace the Patient Protection and Affordable Care Act (PPACA)

-I continue to hear from families in Michigan who are paying more for health care while receiving less choice and reduced care under the President's health care law, commonly called Obamacare.
+I continue to hear from families in Michigan who are paying more for health care while receiving less choice and reduced care under the Patient Protection and Affordable Care Act, commonly called Obamacare.
 Please know I will continue to strongly support efforts to replace Obamacare with more effective solutions that promote consumer choice, decrease health care costs and improve access to care.
-I've supported a number of bills to strengthen our health care system, and I've cosponsored H.R.
-2300, the Empowering Patients First Act, which would repeal PPACA and replace it with patient-centered solutions that promote consumer choice, decrease health care costs and improve access to care.
-To view a list of actions Congress has already taken to date to repeal the heath care law, please visit here.
+For more details on my efforts to strengthen our health care system, you may visit my health care page.

 Reduce Harmful Regulations